ozi121/Cyclystic-Project/README.md

 glimpse(all_trips_new)

 **Everything looks good.
-I proceeded to export my data to my working directory in csv format using the 'write' function**
+I proceeded to export my data to my working directory in csv format using the >write function**

 write.csv(all_trips_new, "all_trips.csv")